open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s-eks.md

     - **&lt;region&gt;** is the AWS region to deploy the stack (Ex: `us-west-2`).
     - **&lt;ssh-keypair-name&gt;** is the name of the SSH key from the previous step.

+## Configure EKS Instance

+Ensure your `kubectl` is connected to the correct EKS cluster to manage.

+1. Provide your region and cluster name.

+    ```
+    aws eks update-kubeconfig --region <region> --name <cluster-name>
+    ```

+    Where:

+    - **&lt;cluster-name&gt;** is the name of your EKS cluster.
+    - **&lt;region&gt;** is the AWS region where the cluster is (Ex: `us-west-2`).

+### Update Access Permissions

+In order to be able to see cluster details like resources, networking, and more with the Amazon EKS console, we must configure permissions in the `ConfigMap`.
+More information can be found at [How do I resolve the "Your current user or role does not have access to Kubernetes objects on this EKS cluster" error in Amazon EKS?](https://aws.amazon.com/premiumsupport/knowledge-center/eks-kubernetes-object-access-error/)

+1. Get the configuration of your AWS CLI user or role.

+    ```
+    aws sts get-caller-identity
+    ```

+2. Edit `aws-auth ConfigMap` in a text editor.

+    ```
+    kubectl edit configmap aws-auth -n kube-system
+    ```

+3. Add the IAM user **OR** IAM role to the ConfigMap.
+To allow superuser access for performing any action on any resource, add `system:masters` instead of `system:bootstrappers` and `system:nodes`.

+    === "Add a Role"
+        ```
+        # Add under existing mapRoles section
+        # Replace [ROLE-NAME] with your IAM Role

+        mapRoles: |
+          - rolearn: arn:aws:iam::XXXXXXXXXXXX:role/[ROLE-NAME]
+          username: [ROLE-NAME]
+          groups:
+          - system:bootstrappers
+          - system:nodes
+        ```
+    === "Add a User"
+        ```
+        # Alternatively, you can create permissions for a single User rather than a Role
+        # Create a new mapUsers section
+        # Replace [USER-NAME] with your IAM User

+        mapUsers: |
+          - rolearn: arn:aws:iam::XXXXXXXXXXXX:role/[USER-NAME]
+          username: [USER-NAME]
+          groups:
+          - system:bootstrappers
+          - system:nodes
+        ```

+4. Save and close the text editor window.
+A success or error message will print to the console after closing the text editor window.
+If an error shows, verify the correct syntax was used.
+Additionally, a more detailed error message will be printed within the ConfigMap text file.

+### Add EBS CSI driver to Cluster

+The Amazon EBS CSI plugin requires IAM permissions to make calls to Amazon APIs on your behalf.
+This is required for Vault.
+Without the driver, Vault will be stuck pending since its volume will be unable to be created.
+This is a new requirement starting in Kubernetes 1.23 and later.

+Find additional information at [Creating the Amazon EBS CSI driver IAM role for service accounts](https://docs.amazonaws.cn/en_us/eks/latest/userguide/csi-iam-role.html).

+1. Create a new IAM role and attach the required Amazon managed policy.
+Replace `<cluster-name>` with the name of your cluster.

+    ```
+    eksctl create iamserviceaccount \
+        --name ebs-csi-controller-sa \
+        --namespace kube-system \
+        --cluster <cluster-name> \
+        --attach-policy-arn arn:aws-cn:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy \
+        --approve \
+        --role-only \
+        --role-name AmazonEKS_EBS_CSI_DriverRole
+    ```

+2. Add the EBS CSI add-on to the cluster.
+Replace `<cluster-name>` with the name of your cluster and `<account-ID>` with your Account ID.
+Find more information at [Managing the Amazon EBS CSI driver as an Amazon EKS add-on](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).

+    ```
+    eksctl create addon --name aws-ebs-csi-driver --cluster <cluster-name> --service-account-role-arn arn:aws:iam::<account-ID>:role/AmazonEKS_EBS_CSI_DriverRole --force
+    ```

 ## Create Postgres DB in RDS